wlmnzf/NuSMV/manual.md

 ### How to use the command line option `-a`

 The command line option `-a` adds support for printing initial states, accepting states and initial and accepting states of a bdd representing a ctl specification to the `nusmv` model checking procedure.
+Sets of states are represented as _factored formulas_, that is, as algebraic sums and products of state variables that represent the respective states.
+In addition the integer cardinality of each set is given.

-The initial states are a set of states representing the possible starting points of the given CTL formula.
-They are specified by the user. `TRUE` means that the verification of the formula can start at any node within the bdd representing the ctl specification.
+The _initial states_ represent the possible starting points of the given CTL property.
+They are specified by the user. `TRUE` means that the verification of the formula can start at any state of the transition system.

-The accepting states are the set of states in which the ctl specification holds.
+The _accepting states_ are the states in which the CTL specification holds.

-The initial and accepting states are the initial states in which the ctl specification holds.
+The _initial and accepting states_ are the initial states in which the CTL specification holds.

-The output is given as a factored formula, e.g. a representation of the logic functions underlying the respective set of states in terms of sums and products of the input variables.

 #### batch mode